igor-couto/myrepo/README.md

 [![Build Badge](https://github.com/igor-couto/myrepo/actions/workflows/build.yml/badge.svg)](https://github.com/igor-couto/myrepo/actions/workflows/build.yml)
 [![Test Badge](https://github.com/igor-couto/myrepo/actions/workflows/test.yml/badge.svg)](https://github.com/igor-couto/myrepo/actions/workflows/test.yml)

-**myrepo** is a command-line tool written in Rust that searches for yours GitHub repositories by a substring.
-It can also clone the repositories it finds.
+**myrepo** is a command-line tool written in Rust that allows users to search for theirs GitHub repositories by name.
+It also provides optional functionality to clone any found repositories.
+Simple, efficient, and easy to use, this tool is a valuable addition to any developer's toolkit.

 ## Features